MobilityData/GTFS_Schedule_Best-Practices/index.md

 ###### Arrival Predictions
 These practices allow arrival prediction software to create real-time arrival estimates related to the schedules in [`trips.txt`](#trips) and [`stop_times.txt`](#stop-times).

-###### Planning and Analysis
-Software and projects such as OpenTripPlanner Analyst, Open Transit Indicators, Accessibility Observatory, National Transit Map, AllTransit and Remix provide summaries and attributes of service based on GTFS data that follow these practices.

 ###### Timetables
 These practices support the creation of HTML timetables based on GTFS, such as with the GTFS-to-HTML software.